2026 Cornerstone Guide

 What Is the SoonerSafe Rebate?

-SoonerSafe is an Oklahoma program that reimburses 75% of the cost of a qualifying storm shelter, up to $3,000 per home.
+SoonerSafe is an Oklahoma program that may reimburse part of the cost of a qualifying storm shelter, if your name is drawn.

 The program was created in 2011 by the Oklahoma Department of Emergency Management and is funded through federal FEMA Hazard Mitigation grants.
 Its goal is simple: help more Oklahoma families afford a safe room in a state that sees more violent tornadoes than almost anywhere on earth.
 Because the money comes from a federal grant, the program follows strict rules about timing, documentation, and the standards a shelter must meet.